-By design, there should be less reason for back-and-forth communication between the trial operator and FSPs during the trial compared to pre-trial.
-However, issues do arise especially for a live trial with a real-time data feed.
-It is recommended that if any decisions are changed during the live part of the trial or benchmark, they should be communicated to all participants immediately as they might require action on the FSP's part.
+In a well-designed t/b, most of the communication between the trial operator and FSPs should be during the pre-trial period.
+However, issues often arise especially during a live trial with a real-time data feed.
+It may be helpful to all t/b participants to establish an open forum during the first part of the live t/b period (e.g. the first 2 weeks) to provide a way to effectively and uniformly resolve all issues early in the t/b period.
+However, it is strongly recommended that if any attributes of the t/b are changed at any point during the live part of the t/b, the changes should be communicated to all participants immediately as they might require action on the FSP's part.
 Examples might include: changing the forecast validation metric, if there are unreported outages that should be omitted for future model trainings, or if the location of the data feed or forecast file destination has changed.

-Again, all communication should be made with all FSPs equally.
-Additional communication with individual FSPs (including forecast incumbents) can be construed as showing partiality.
+It should be emphasized that all communications related to the t/b should be distributed to all FSPs without exception.
+Additional communication with individual FSPs (including forecast incumbents) can be interpreted as bias on the part of the operator of the t/b and in some cases may actually bias the t/b result due to information that impacts forecast design, production or delivery not being equally available to all FSPs.